 How has Berlusconi’s empire been built, why and to what extent its properties (as TV channels) changed the way a new city and a new social model can be imagined, sold and then truly designed: these are the big themes, but the movie is incredibly rich also in research and it exhibits some irony although the story is tragic.
 The music is only made by a magnificent eloquence and takes in a very detailed journey through recent Italian history.
 If you will visit Venice Architecture Biennale, the movie (with a sparkling graphic motion recalling the vendors’ triumphant slides you get when you enter a real estate agency when looking for a flat) is in the middle of Corderie, where the special section Monditalia is.
 Look for a chair or for a stool.
 You will need it.

 Monditalia is not about architectures but more about failure and extents of architectural practice, and it contains only stunning views of young and less young architects about Italy and beyond (also using research lenses).
 I had already noted Andrès’ way to interact with festivals, as at a past Venice Biennale where he presented When Decoration comes Political.
 Installation for the central space: in short, a colourful intervention on a wall representing the network of decision, choices and other actions ruling the setting of a real (and shared) apartment located in Spain.
 Or, when with Ikea Disobedients, his performance has been acquired in the permanent collection of MoMA after being presented for the first time in a video format.
+Please check out Video Production Services near me if you need some advice with video production.
 I suggest you to download the words of Sales Oddity (you can do it through the link is in our multimedia section at the end of this interview).
 And then go and read the following chat.

 Your biography in 10 lines.